 What is the corporate tax rate in the UAE?

-You need to register if your business turnover's more than AED 1 million or if you are a company.
-The company needs to register if the company turnover's over AED 1 million.
+In the UAE, the corporate tax rate is 9% on profits over AED 375,000.
+You need to register if your business turnover exceeds AED 1 million or if you are a company.
+The company must register if its turnover is over AED 1 million.

 What is the deadline for corporate tax registration?